vuejs/v2.vuejs.org/source/guide/index.md

 You can click on a todo to toggle it, or you can open your Browser's console and play with the `demo` object - for example, change `demo.title`, push a new object into `demo.todos`, or toggle a todo's `done` state.

 You probably have a few questions in mind now - don't worry, we'll cover them soon.
-Next up: [Displaying a List](/guide/list.html).
+Next up: [Directives in Depth](/guide/directives.html).

 [AngularJS]: http://angularjs.org
 [Ractive.js]: http://ractivejs.org